Hollywood Casino Morgantown opens with pomp and cheesesteaks - ExBulletin

 Characteristics

 The $ 111 million casino has 750 slots and 28 table games, plus room for 10 more table games, which is the allowed limit for a Category 4 license.
-There will also be two games. hybrids where players will be able to bet with a live stream of table games.
+There will also be two. hybrid games where players will be able to bet with a live stream of table games.

 The casino will be open 24 hours a day on Fridays and Saturdays and from 9 a.m. to 4 a.m. the other days.

 In fact, Tony Luke Jr. himself was there to cut a ceremonial cheesesteak to commemorate the opening.
-Philadelphia Eagles legend Vince Papale, the subject of Mark Wahlberg’s film “Invincible”, joined him.
+He was joined by Philadelphia Eagles legend Vince Papale, the subject of Mark Wahlberg’s film “Invincible”.

 A giant bar right in the middle of the game room, named Bar 76, will offer several local craft beers.
-The seating for the bar and Tony Lukes can accommodate approximately 100 guests.
+The seating for the bar and Tony Luke can accommodate approximately 100 diners.
 Red Lotus is on the other side of the floor, next to six Asian-themed table games.

 Those who wish to smoke and gamble have a room next to the casino which has 160 slot machines and special climate controls.